 “Mbyá Resistance and the Politics of Space in Asunción.”
 Urban Anthropology and Studies of Cultural Systems and World Economic Development.
 44. 2015.

 Forest Residents, Forest Managers: Indigenous Models for International Development.
-2nd Edition Boston: Allyn and Bacon.
-2nd Edition 2015.
+2nd Edition.
+Boston: Allyn and Bacon.
+2009

 Birthing Fathers: The Transformation of Men in American Rites of Birth.
 New Brunswick: Rutgers University.
 2005.